Samuca47prog/CS50_Web_Development/project2/commerce/auctions/drafts/Checklist.md

 * Shows all informations about the listing

     page interactions:
-    - attach page when user click an listing image
+    - [OK] attach page when user click an listing image
     - if user signed, allow to add/remove to watch list
     - if user signed, allow to add only a higher bid
     - if user signed, allow to add comments